-When the worker is sick the business simply waits for the worker to recover.
-When the worker is sick the work is performed by somebody else.
-Direction and Control The company exercises, or has the right to exercise, control over how, when and where work is performed by the worker etc. This might be evidenced by: the worker reporting into someone at the workplace the worker being directed to complete tasks by someone employed by the company the worker being provided instructions either in writing or by training or supervision.
-The worker possesses a large degree of autonomy, control, and discretion as to how, when and where their work is performed.
-The company monitors/supervises the worker's work.
-The worker performs their work/service without supervision/monitoring by the company.
-The worker works solely for the company.
-The worker performs work for other businesses.
-The company can determine what work of the worker can be delegated or sub-contracted out and to whom.
-The worker actually delegates, or sub-contracts work to other persons to complete.
-The company monitors and provides feedback to the worker during the performance of work e.g. performance review process or similar.
-The company provides feedback on completion of work to the worker.
-How does the worker pres sent to the world at large The worker is held out/presents to the world as if they are part of the company.
-The worker appears as if they are running their own separate business.
-The worker does not have any opportunity to build up a reputation about their service separate to the company.
-The worker has the opportunity to build up a reputation amongst the public about their business.
-The business advertises the goods or services of the worker to the world.
-The worker has a separate place of work and/or advertises his or her services to the world at large separate to the company/has his own website.
-The worker does not have businesses cards and/or is issued business card by the company.
-The worker has their own business cards which advertise their services/business.
-The worker has and/or uses a company email address in the course of, or for the purposes of performing the services.
-The worker has his own separate email address (separate to the company).
-Equipment, u niform, PPE The company provides the worker with a uniform and/or compensates the worker for their uniform.
-The worker wears their own uniform or other clothing of their choice The company provides the worker with personal protective equipment.
-The worker is required to provide their own personal protective equipment (PPE).
-The company provides and maintains significant tools, assets or equipment used by the worker.
-The worker provides and maintains significant tools, equipment and/or assets.
-The worker does not spend a significant portion of their pay on business expenses.
-The worker spends a significant portion of their remuneration on business expenses.
+Direction and Control The company exercises, or has the right to exercise, control over how, when and where work is performed by the worker etc. This might be evidenced by: The worker possesses a large degree of autonomy, control, and discretion as to how, when and where their work is performed the worker reporting into someone at the workplace the worker being directed to complete tasks by someone employed by the company the worker being provided instructions either in writing or by training or supervision The company monitors/supervisors the workers work The worker performs their work/service without supervision/monitoring by the company The worker works solely for the company The worker performs work for other businesses The company can determine what work of the worker can be delegated or sub-contracted out and to whom.
+The worker actually delegates, or sub-contracts work to other persons to complete The company monitors and provides feedback to the worker during the performance of work e.g. performance review process or similar The company provides feedback on completion of work to the worker sent to the world at large The worker is held out / presents to the world as if they are part of the company The worker appears as if they are running their own separate business The worker does not have any opportunity to build up a reputation about their service separate to the company The worker has the opportunity to build up a reputation amongst the public about their business The business advertises the goods or services of the worker to the world.
+The worker has a separate place of work and/ or advertises his or her services to the world at large separate to the company / has his own website.
+The worker does not have businesses cards and/or is issued business card by the company The worker has their own business cards which advertise their services/business The worker has and/or uses a company email address in the course of, or for the purposes of performing the services The worker has his own separate email address (separate to the company) Equipment, uniform, PPE The company provides the worker with a uniform and/or compensates the worker for their uniform The worker wears their own uniform or other clothing of their choice The company provides the worker with personal protective equipment The worker is required to provide their own personal protective equipment (PPE) The company provides and maintains significant tools, assets or equipment used by the worker.
+The worker provides and maintains significant tools, equipment and/or assets The worker does not spend a significant portion of their pay on business expenses.
+The worker spends a significant portion of their remuneration on business expenses